Geronimo Stilton

-Geronimo Stilton is an Italian children's book series created by Elisabetta Dami and written under the pen name of the title character.
+Geronimo Stilton is an Italian children's book series created by Elisabetta Dami.
+The books are written as the fictional memoirs of the title character, a mild mannered mouse who keeps getting into faraway adventures in both fictional and real locations.
+The books are illustrated and important words are shown in various colors and illustrative typefaces.

+The series, combined with many spin-off series, has sold over 180 million copies worldwide and has 309 books in total.
+The series has also been adapted into an animated television series of the same name, theatrical shows, video games, and graphic novels.

 Scholastic Corporation began publishing the English version of the series in the US in February 2004.
 In the UK, the English books are published by Sweet Cherry Publishing.
-The series is set on a fictional version of Earth dominated by anthropomorphic mice and rats and focuses on the title character, a mouse who lives in New Mouse City on Mouse Island.
-A best-selling author in-universe, Geronimo Stilton, works as editor and publisher for the newspaper, The Rodent's Gazette.
-He has a younger sister named Thea Stilton, a cousin named Trap Stilton, and a nephew, nine-year-old Benjamin Stilton.
-Geronimo is a nervous, mild-mannered mouse who prefers a quiet life, yet keeps getting into faraway adventures with Thea, Trap, and Benjamin in both fictional and real locations.
-The books are written as fictional memoirs of him on these adventures.
-The books are designed and distributed in full color, depicting important words in the text as colored and in illustrative typefaces.

-The series, combined with many spin-off series, has sold over 180 million copies worldwide and has 309 books in total.
-The series has also been adapted into an animated television series of the same name, theatrical shows, and video games.
+In 2025, the book series was acquired by Italian animation studio Rainbow.

 Creation

-In the 1990s, Elisabetta Dami found herself unable to have children, so she volunteered at children's hospitals to deal with that.
+In the 1990s, Elisabetta Dami found herself unable to have children, so she chose to volunteer at children's hospitals.
 Inspired by Patch Adams, who participates in Clown Care, she told humorous and adventurous stories starring the character of Geronimo Stilton and teaching morals to entertain patients.
-They appeared to love the stories, which would lead to her writing and publishing such stories."This character was born from my heart to bring me closer to a dream I sadly was not able to fulfil: that of having children. ...
+They appeared to love the stories, which would lead to her writing and publishing such stories.

+"This character was born from my heart to bring me closer to a dream I sadly was not able to fulfil: that of having children. ...
 I started doing volunteer work with sick children.
 It was at the time when an American doctor called Patch Adams taught us that children need to laugh in order to recover ...
 I invented and told funny stories about a clumsy mouse that had lots of adventures, with twists in the plots and guaranteed happy endings.
 I wanted to entertain children, see their eyes bristling with joy and create a bridge toward enchantment.
 It was already Geronimo, the shy mouse that ... naturally, as a firm believer in teamwork, ended up calling on the help of his many friends.
-Thanks to him I became a mum to millions of children and experienced the friendship that helps one achieve everything, as well as honesty and sincerity that instill value in every single gesture, not to mention the curiosity and sense of adventure that keep you going." - Elisabetta Dami.
+Thanks to him I became a mum to millions of children and experienced the friendship that helps one achieve everything, as well as honesty and sincerity that instill value in every single gesture, not to mention the curiosity and sense of adventure that keep you going."